Please click here if you do not see a Nav Frame at left

 VII.
 "THAT'S SO UNFAIR!"

 No, it's not.
 Take off the rose-colored glasses and see the world for the way it really is.
 Besides, even if you could make a good case for it being unfair, what's your point?
 Who ever said the world was fair?
-Remember what I said in Lesson Three, about whiners versus winners.
+Remember what I said in FAQ 3, about whiners versus winners.
 Whiners are people who go around constantly complaining about the unfairnesses of life.
 Winners are people who figure out how to deal with the unfairnesses of life and get what they want in spite of it all.

 Which do you want to be?
 A whiner?
 Or a winner?